wallarm/product-documentation/docs/latest/user-guides/triggers/triggers.md

 If the trigger name and description are not specified, then the trigger is created with the name `New trigger by <username>, <creation_date>` and an empty description.

-## Pre-configured triggers (default triggers)
+## Default triggers

-New company accounts are featured by the following pre-configured triggers (default triggers):
+New company accounts are featured by the following default (pre-configured) triggers:

 * Group hits originating from the same IP into one attack